You are currently viewing How To Make A Photo Gallery In HTML,CSS And JavaScript Code

 Hello, Coders.
-In this article, we will make an iPhoto Gallery In HTML, CSS, And JavaScript Code.
+In this article, we will make a Photo Gallery In HTML and CSS Code.
 This Photo Gallery will contain a number of images that would appear similar to a standard gallery.
-Using HTML and CSS, we will create a stunning responsive photo gallery website.
+We will create a stunning responsive photo gallery website.

-All of the images in this Image Gallery will be displayed in a small size, and when you click on any of them, the full size of that image will be displayed, and you can zoom in and out of the picture using the mouse wheel.
+All of the images in this Photo Gallery will be displayed in a small size, and when you click on any of them, the full size of that image will be displayed, and you can zoom in and out of the picture using the mouse wheel.

 50+ HTML, CSS & JavaScript Projects With Source Code